People with cancer sometimes need financial assistance to pay for cancer treatments, supportive care, living expenses, and other areas.

 Cancer Financial Assistance Coalition educates people affected by cancer about existing resources and services related to finances and varied needs such as transportation through their online directory.

-National Cancer Institute’s Financial Assistance for Cancer Care features information about many programs giving money to people with cancer.
+National Cancer Institute’s Financial Assistance for Cancer Care explains resources involved with financial help to people with cancer.

 Social Security and Disability Resource Center provides answers to questions about how to apply for disability, how to appeal a claim in the event of a denial, how to navigate the federal system, and how to avoid certain mistakes that are commonly made by applicants.
 The site’s author is a former disability examiner for the social security administration.